-Plaintiffs thus estimate that the maximum value of the case is \$4,868,696, but much of that value depends on uncertain penalties or claims potentially raising individual issues that would complicate class certification.
-Based on this analysis, the Court agrees that the \$1,275,000 settlement is fair and reasonable to the class, and the PAGA allocation is genuine, meaningful, and reasonable in light of the statute's purposes.
+The settlement thus represents almost 80 percent of the value of the core claims and almost 45 percent of the action's entire value, including penalties, which is a good result for the class.
+The Court finds that the settlement is fair and reasonable to the class, and the PAGA allocation is genuine, meaningful, and reasonable in light of the statute's purposes.

-The Court retains an independent right and responsibility to review the requested attorney fees and award only so much as it determines to be reasonable.
+Of course, the Court retains an independent right and responsibility to review the requested attorney fees and award only so much as it determines to be reasonable.
 (See Garabedian v.
 Los Angeles Cellular Telephone Co.
 (2004) 118 Cal.App.4th 123, 127-128.)
 While 1/3 of the common fund for attorney fees is generally considered reasonable, counsel shall submit lodestar information prior to the final approval hearing in this matter so the Court can compare the lodestar information with the requested fees.
 (See Laffitte v.
 Robert Half Intern.
 Inc. (2016) 1 Cal.5th 480, 504 [trial courts have discretion to double-check the reasonableness of a percentage fee through a lodestar calculation].)

-I. PROPOSED SETTLEMENT CLASS
+PROPOSED SETTLEMENT CLASS

-Plaintiffs request that the following settlement class be provisionally certified: All current and former non-exempt employees who are or were employed by Defendant in California at any time from August 17, 2016, through November 12, 2021.
+Plaintiff requests that the following settlement class be provisionally certified: All non-exempt Route Sales Representatives, Route Service Representatives, and Route Relief Representatives who are employed or have been employed by Defendant and who worked in California at any time from July 27, 2017, through and including August 8, 2022.